If you have been using the same old elevator pitch (45 second commercial) with the same old results, let’s try something different.

 What is most important for the person you are speaking with to learn about you?
 You can’t tell them everything.

 Sample Value Proposition

-An experienced project manager with a strong track record of meeting deadlines on high-impact projects that saved company projects $300 thousand and boosted revenue $1.2 million over a two year period earning widespread company recognition.
-A strong leader who has brought together colleagues of various professional disciplines to work as a team to achieve corporate goals.
+An experienced project manager, I’ve had success meeting deadlines on high-impact projects.
+Within the last two years, I saved hundreds of thousands of dollars and boosted revenue by $1.2 million.
+I was thrilled to earn widespread company recognition for these achievements.
+I’m a leader who has brought together colleagues from different disciplines to work as a team to achieve corporate goals.

 The micro pitch is a short (10 to 20 seconds), attention-grabbing conversation-starter.
 I think it’s what you really want to use the next time someone asks you about your work.

 Sometimes you’ll run into someone in a supermarket, other times you’ll be asked to introduce yourself to a group.

 Assess the circumstances and your audience and provide them with the most relevant and important information in your elevator pitch.
 Consider it an ice breaker.